-Performing a Pre-Listing Inspection with home inspection Seattle can help you do just that.
+Performing a Seattle Seller’s Inspection with home inspection Seattle can help you do just that.

 Making the decision to sell your home is a huge step for most homeowners.
 But once the decision is made to sell, then making your home Marketable should be your number one goal!
 We understand the emotional attachment you have to your home but you must be realistic about the home as well.
 No home is perfect and as soon as you realize THAT you are on your way to making your home more Marketable.
 And remember, making your home the most marketable it can be should be your number one goal!

 Potential home buyers want to purchase a home that is in tip-top shape, no matter the age of the home.
-That’s why having a Pre-Listing Inspection make complete sense.
+That’s why having a Seattle Seller’s Inspection makes complete sense.
 Also:

 a) Having a home inspection before you put your house on the market will allow you to understand any current or potential problem areas with the home that can be resolved before the buyers arrive.
 Therefore, your home will be in better condition for viewing, making it more marketable and this will help you attain the maximum selling price for the home.